gjhami/AttackSimulation/README.md

 # cyberattack-simulation
 An AnyLogic simulation model allowing users to quantitatively estimate the risk of cyber attacks to their organization, as well as the cost and efficacy of security controls.

-## Warning
+## Disclaimer
 This project is currently under heavy development and is subject to major changes.
-When the code becomes more stable the AnyLogic model will be available as a standalone application which does not require an AnyLogic license to use and may be downloaded under Releases.
+When the code becomes more stable the AnyLogic model will be available as a standalone application which does not require an AnyLogic license to use and may be downloaded under [Releases](https://github.com/gjhami/cyberattack-simulation/releases).

 ## Usage and Audience
-This model is intended for small businesses/organizations without dedicated cybersecurity teams or experts who want to make more effective risk decisions while allocating a limited cybersecurity budget.
+This model is intended for small businesses/organizations without dedicated cybersecurity teams, or experts who want to make more effective risk decisions while allocating a limited cybersecurity budget.
 The model will not represent every organization with pinpoint accuracy; it is meant to provide a useful tool accurate enough to improve decision making.

 ## Data Sources
-Data related to control costs and efficacy mostly comes directly from vendors.
+Data related to security control costs and efficacy mostly comes directly from vendors.
 Data related to attacker efficacy and frequency comes from the [VERIS Community Database](https://github.com/vz-risk/VCDB) maintained by Verizon.
 This database contains the incident reports used to create the annual Verizon Breach Investigations Report [(DBIR)](https://www.verizon.com/business/resources/reports/dbir/).
-Data related to attack costs is based on the [IBM Cost of a Data Breach Report](https://www.ibm.com/security/data-breach).
+Data related to monetary costs of breaches are based on the [IBM Cost of a Data Breach Report](https://www.ibm.com/security/data-breach).

 ## Limitations
 The model makes several assumptions and compromises in the name of data availability and ease of use.
 Some of these are as follows: